Krillh/Airzlinshire/Kingdoms/The First Kingdom/The Ziiv Contract.md

 1. Artisans and craftsmen shall be encouraged to share their skills and knowledge.
 This will help invention and trade growth in the whole Kingdom.

 **Section 3:** Safety and Defense
 0. Each city shall contribute to a combined defense force to protect against other threats.
-The Supreme Leader shall manage strategic planning and deployment.
+The Supreme Leader shall manage planning and action.
+1. Cities shall provide mutual aid for other cities in times of crisis, like a big storm or attacks.
+This includes food, shelter, and healing.

+**Signatures:**
+Signatures here are proof of your agreement to the terms above.

+- Vag Leader
+- Lam Leader
+- Riilh Leader
+- Diim Leader